cisagov/ScubaGear/baselines/aad.md

 This section provides policies that help reduce security risks related to the usage of highly privileged AAD built-in roles.
 Privileged administrative users have access to operations that can undermine the security of the tenant by changing configurations and security policies, thus special protections are necessary to secure this level of access.

-- _Note:_ Refer to the Highly Privileged Roles section at the top of this document for a reference list of roles considered highly privileged.
+Refer to the Highly Privileged Roles section at the top of this document for a reference list of roles considered highly privileged.

-- _Implementation Alternatives:_ Some of the policy implementations in this section reference specific features of the AAD Privileged Identity Management (PIM) service which provides “Privileged Access Management (PAM)” capabilities.
+Some of the policy implementations in this section reference specific features of the AAD Privileged Identity Management (PIM) service which provides “Privileged Access Management (PAM)” capabilities.
 As an alternative to AAD PIM, there are third-party products and services with equivalent PAM capabilities that can be leveraged if an agency chooses to do so.

 ### Policies
 #### MS.AAD.7.1v1
 A minimum of two users and a maximum of eight users SHALL be provisioned with the Global Administrator role.
 - _Rationale:_  The Global Administrator role provides unfettered access to the tenant.
 Therefore, reducing the number of users with this access makes it more challenging for an adversary to compromise a tenant.
-Microsoft recommends fewer than five users and CISA decided on fewer than eight based on the data from federal agency pilots.
+Microsoft recommends fewer than five users, however, additional user accounts, up to eight, may be necessary to support emergency access and some operational scenarios.
 - _Last modified:_ June 2023

 #### MS.AAD.7.2v1